codexisbestex/intro-to-code-study-guides/terminal/shell-environment-vars.md

 ### `$HOME`

-1. What does the `$HOME` variable contain? the home directory
+1. What does the `$HOME` variable contain? the location of the home directory
 2. Give an example of its usage in a command.
 Detail what the command would do.
-   `cd $HOME`
+   `cd $HOME`: Change to home directory (from anywhere)

 ### `$SHELL`

-1. What does the `$SHELL` variable contain? bash
+1. What does the `$SHELL` variable contain? the location of where the files that run the current shell are
-2. Give an example of its usage in a command.
-Detail what the command would do.

 ### `$USER`; Windows: `$USERNAME`

 1. What does the `$USER/$USERNAME` variable contain?
 The account name of the user
-2. Give an example of its usage in a command.
-Detail what the command would do.